Me. I Am Mariah... The Elusive Chanteuse: Composition

 "#Beautiful" is a mid-tempo and stripped down R&B and soul music song.
 Carey's "big vocals" combined with Miguel's "signature eclectic rock and roll sound" results in "#Beautiful" having an old school vibe to it reminiscent of the Stax Records/Motown Records era, according to a reviewer for The Honesty Hour.
 "Thirsty" is a "club-friendly" hip hop and R&B song, which lasts for a duration of three minutes and 26 seconds.
 "Thirsty" is about how Carey's lover has a thirst for fame which causes her to drown in her own misery.
 American rapper Rich Homie Quan performs background chants on "Thirsty", although he is not credited on the album track list.
 He does, however, appear as a featured artist on a shortened alternate version of the song, and performs one rap verse.

 "Make It Look Good" features Stevie Wonder on harmonica, and lyrically talks about "getting played" by a man yet she is deciding "to just go with it," the song is built over a "skipping '80's" beat that contains interpolations of "Let Me Make Love to You", written by Walter "Bunny" Sigler and Allan Felder.

 "You're Mine (Eternal)" is a love song which lasts for a duration of three minutes and forty-two seconds.
-The song utilizes an hypnotic and "smooth, steady" beat, which slowly but gradually builds to a sudden climax at the end.
+The song utilizes a hypnotic and "smooth, steady" beat, which slowly but gradually builds to a sudden climax at the end.
 Lyrically, the track features Carey reminiscing about a past lover.

 "You Don't Know What to Do" features American rapper Wale and contains interpolations of "I'm Caught Up in a One Night Love Affair", written by Patrick Adams and Terri Gonzalez.
 The song is a disco inspired track containing a "bumping" beat compared to music of 1977.
 "Supernatural" is a "sappy cut" featuring Carey's children credited as "Dem Babies".
 "Meteorite" is built over a "disco beat", lyrically the song is a running "commentary on celebrity culture", and contains a sample from "Goin' Up in Smoke", performed by Eddie Kendricks.
 "Camouflage" is a piano ballad, followed by "Money" featuring rapper Fabulous and features a sample from "Alabeke", performed by Dan Snatch, and "Rapper Dapper Snapper" performed by Edwin Birdsong.
 "Money" is an R&B song built over a "thumping" beat produced by Hit-Boy with lyrics that revolve around money not being important.